Sergio-Albea-Git/Threat-Hunting-KQL-Queries/Microsoft_DefenderXDR/DeviceNetworkEvents/*Detect Malicious answers by DNS queries.md

 **Detect Malicious IP answers by DNS queries**

-**Description:** The aim of this query is detect suspicious answers from DNS Queries, validating them with an external TI Feed and be alerted when there are some matches.
+**Description:** The aim of this query is detect suspicious IP answers from DNS Queries, validating them with an external TI Feed and be alerted when there are some matches.

 ```
 let IPList = externaldata (IP:string) ["https://raw.githubusercontent.com/stamparm/ipsum/refs/heads/master/ipsum.txt"] with(format="txt")